-What is ExpressCard?
+What is the difference between PCMCIA and ExpressCard?

 The Expresscard module comes in two sizes.
 Expresscard/34 is 34 mm wide, while Expresscard/54 is 54 mm wide.
 The modules are both 5 mm high and 75 mm long.
 The 34 mm module has the advantage in that it can fit into the slot designed for the 54 mm card, but not vice versa....